8 Easy Eco-Friendly Home Hacks for Greener Living

 4. Start Composting

 You’re probably already aware of the benefits of recycling, but starting your own compost pile is the next step toward a more eco-friendly house.
 In fact, composting is a practical way of reducing waste and turning your kitchen and yard scraps into a healthy nutrient source for your soil and lawn, as opposed to sending them off to a landfill.
 This, in turn, lowers methane emissions.
-If you’re worried that composting will stink up your apartment or house, don’t fret — a properly set-up compost bin does not emit an odor.
+If you can’t set up an outdoor bin and are worried that indoor composting will stink up your apartment or house, don’t fret — a properly set-up compost bin does not emit an odor.
 Check out this guide to learn how to set up a no-scent composting bin in your home.
+You can also order an electric indoor composter — such as the Lomi — that turns your food scraps into dirt that you can use for indoor and outdoor plants alike.

 5. Use Fewer Paper Towels